Is Tinnitus Genetic?

 Treating Tinnitus Linked to Genetics

-Treatment for tinnitus may look different depending on the results of your initial evaluation; however, most plans will incorporate the use of Tinnitus Retraining Therapy (TRT).
-Prescriptive sound therapy, in conjunction with educational counseling, are key components of TRT, which is one of the most effective ways to deal with your tinnitus symptoms.
+Treatment for tinnitus may look different depending on the results of your initial evaluation; however, most plans will incorporate Tinnitus Retraining Therapy (TRT).
+Prescriptive sound therapy, in conjunction with educational counseling, is a key component of TRT, one of the most effective ways to manage tinnitus symptoms.

-The central nervous system (CNS) is what brings attention and possibly distress to tinnitus.
-Prescriptive sound therapy is used to stimulate the damaged part of the ear, nerves, and brain.
-The sound therapy calms and distracts the CNS away from the tinnitus and it helps rewire the brain by creating a new auditory pathway with less tinnitus hyperactivity.
+The central nervous system (CNS) brings attention and possibly distress to tinnitus.
+Prescriptive sound therapy stimulates the damaged part of the ear, nerves, and brain.
+The sound therapy calms and distracts the CNS away from the tinnitus, and it helps rewire the brain by creating a new auditory pathway with less tinnitus hyperactivity.

-Regardless of the cause of your tinnitus, the first step to to learn more about treatment options is to speak with a qualified audiologist that specializes in this niche aspect of hearing health.
-Sound Relief is the obvious choice with 15 audiologists and nine convenient locations in Colorado and Arizona.
-We are hyperfocused on tinnitus, available to answer your questions and concerns, and able to help you find the relief you deserve.
+Regardless of the cause of your tinnitus, the first step to learning more about treatment options is to speak with a qualified audiologist specializing in this niche aspect of hearing health.
+Sound Relief is the obvious choice, with 15 audiologists and nine convenient locations in Colorado and Arizona.
+We are hyper-focused on tinnitus, available to answer your questions and concerns, and can help you find the relief you deserve.

-Get started on your way back to peace and quiet by scheduling a comprehensive evaluation consultation at Sound Relief and see how we can help get you back to your best life!
+Get started on your way back to peace and quiet by scheduling a comprehensive evaluation consultation at Sound Relief.
+See how we can help you get back to your best life!

 References: